fortinet/azure-templates/FortiGate/FortiGate-AP-HA/README.md

       set unicast-hb-peerip 10.0.3.5
     end

-Once complete with this config on FGT A, you may need to restablish the SSH session.
-You can do so to the cluster IP again, or connect the the public IP for management set to port4.
-From that SSH session connect to FortiGate B port1 via ssh:
+Once complete with this config on FortiGate A, you may need to reestablish the SSH session.
+You can do so to the cluster IP address again, or connect the the public IP address for management set to port4.
+From that SSH session, connect to FortiGate B port1 via SSH:

      execute ssh 10.0.1.5

-Complete a similar configuration on FortiGate B with different IPs and priority:
+Complete a similar configuration on FortiGate B with different IP addresses and priority:

     config router static
       edit 1